Ready for Growth

 A gentle invitation

 If you’re navigating an intergenerational relationship and feel drawn to explore how aliveness, desire, and discernment are showing up, you’re welcome to explore further.
+You might begin with the Five Invitations Back Into Aliveness, or with reflections on inner relationship and staying with discomfort.

 And if a conversation feels useful, we can always slow down together and see what’s present.